 With Father’s Day coming up next weekend, we decided to come up with a cocktail that would be sure to please Dad.
-We recently have been on a bit of a whiskey kick, and with us receiving a bottle of Templeton Rye from the folks at Templeton to promote, by developing a recipe, we thought a rye based cocktail would be just the thing to top off Father’s Day.
+We recently have been on a bit of a whiskey kick, and with us receiving a bottle of Templeton Rye from the folks at Templeton to promote, and we thought a rye and sage cocktail would be just the thing to top off Father’s Day.

 It soon filled the speakeasies from Chicago to New York and even as far west as San Fransisco where it is rumored that some bottles found their way into Capone’s jail cell on Alcatraz.
 In 2006, the Kerkhoff family released the legal version of the “Good Stuff” that soon became a highly sought after bottle.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 The Sage Advice uses the winning combination of rye and blackberries and adds a fresh sage syrup to bring a fragrant hint of herbaceous evergreen to add a sweet complexity.
 Similar to the classic whiskey sour, the addition of the blackberries and sage syrup dresses it up to make a drink that is manly but with a bit of a soft side just like dear old dad!

 Smoked Sage Cocktail – A Charming Detroiter

 Sage Gold Rush – Brooklyn Supper

 Whiskey Sage – The Recipe Wench

 Candied Cranberry Rye Smash – Feast in Thyme

 Rye Mule – Kitchen Magpie